about General Hospital

-For many years, General Hospital has worked alongside and been praised by numerous national organizations for elevating public awareness of important health and social issues.
-Some of those real-life issues featured in conjunction with specific storylines include awareness of sexual responsibility, HIV/AIDS-related storylines, tolerance and understanding for gay, lesbian and transgender people, bipolar disorder, accurate portrayals of tobacco, drug and alcohol addiction, breast cancer awareness, sexual child abuse and organ donation.
+Praised by numerous national organizations for elevating public awareness of important health and social issues, including sexual responsibility, HIV/AIDS-related storylines, tolerance and understanding for gay, lesbian and transgender people, bipolar disorder, accurate portrayals of tobacco, drug and alcohol addiction, breast cancer awareness, sexual child abuse and organ donation, the show has truly made a mark during the five decades plus that it has been on the air, and paved the way for primetime series such as Grey's Anatomy and The Good Doctor.

 General Hospital was created by husband-and-wife soap writers Frank and Doris Hursley and premiered on April 1, 1963.
-In 1978, Gloria Monty was brought in as executive producer and is credited with the creation of the first supercouple, characters Luke Spencer and Laura Webber.
+In 1978, Gloria Monty was brought in as executive producer and is credited with the creation of the first super-couple, Luke and Laura Spencer.
 Their 1981 wedding brought in 30 million viewers and remains the highest-rated hour in American soap opera history.

 Frank Valentini, Executive Producer